 I’ve written about Google Bombs in the past, and how a bio page featuring President George Bush ranked highly on a search for “Miserable Failure” as a result of a Google Bomb, in a post from 2011 titled How a Search Engine Might Fight Googlebombing.

-Ok, so the top knowledge base result on a search for “miserable failure” wasn’t George Bush.
+Ok, so the top knowledge graph result on a search for “miserable failure” wasn’t George Bush.
 But a smiling George Bush was close enough to be a “see results about” disambiguation knowledge panel result.